8 SAFE AND ECONOMICAL STEPS TO PRODUCING A 'PCB'

 - If the resist breaks down in the etchant: - (a) The board has been over-developed - Reduce developing time (b) Etchant is too hot - check temperature Optimum 40 - 45ºC ( maximum 55ºC) for Ferric

 - If the pads and tracks are badly defined and etching time is long: (a) Etchant needs changing - Replace when time exceeds 20 minutes (b) Resist has not been totally removed during developing - Return board to developer for 30 seconds then wash and return to etchant.
 If results are still bad, board is a failure and you must refer to Exposure and Developing tips for your next board.

 - You could just leave resist on, but tinning gives following advantages: (a) You will give a professional finish to your board. (b) The tinning will greatly improve the solderability of the board. (c) The tin will protect the copper from oxidisation.

 - For good tinning (a) Make sure the copper surface is thoroughly clean (b) Avoid solution contamination (c) Carefully follow rinsing instructions (d) Tin looks very thin - change solution.

 - Never use a normal pillar drill - it is inaccurate, tedious and too slow.

-- Use a purpose built PCB Drill Stand DM405 and not a general ‘hobby’ drill stand.
+- Use our purpose built (700-310) PCB Drill Stand.
 A PCB drill stand will improve accuracy and prevent drill wander and breakages.

 - Always use tungsten carbide drill bits.
 At approximately one third of the price MM reground tungsten carbide drill bits offer excellent savings.